BelGoat/reposync/README.md

 ```

 This example will not need any options - only mount for the download (-v).

-Every time you run the docker it will download only updates and epel or update the existing repo
+Every time you run the docker it will download only updates and epel or update the existing repos

 ## Option 3 - Use the repo_downloader.sh
-repo_downloader.sh is self explanatory:
+**repo_downloader.sh is self explanatory:**
 ```
 [root@docker-server]# ./repo_downloader.sh  -h
 repo_downloader.sh [-hvuVcd] [-p prefix] [-q postfix] [-r "repo list"] [path_to_download]